 Mouth-to-ear Latency: End-to-end maximum latency between the analogue input at the audio source (e.g. wireless microphone) and the analog output at the audio sink (e.g. IEM).
 It includes audio application, application interfacing and the time delay introduced by the wireless transmission path.

-Multi-Cam: The use of 2 or more cameras in an outside broadcast which can be cut between, important considerations are colour imagery, timing, framing and picture size and frequency.
+Multi-Cam: The use of two or more cameras in an outside broadcast which can be cut between; important considerations are colour imagery, timing, framing and picture size and frequency.

-Network Media Open Specifications: a set of open specifications that describe how media devices are managed on a network.
+Network Media Open Specifications: A set of open specifications that describe how media devices are managed on a network.

 Network Operator: The entity which offers 3GPP communication services.